 Kenny Bania is a fellow New York comedian played by Steve Hytner.
-Jerry considers Bania a hack and tries to avoid him whenever he runs into him.
+Jerry considers Bania to be a hack and avoids him whenever he can.

-Jerry ends up mentoring Bania, and helps him write the famous Ovaltine joke.
-“Its gold Jerry, gold!”
+Jerry ends up mentoring Bania and helps him write the famous Ovaltine joke.

 Kenny Bania appears in:

 Bania offers Jerry a brand new Armani suit and he doesn’t even want anything for it… well, except that Jerry buys him a meal in exchange.

 Reluctantly, Jerry accepts the offer and takes Bania out to eat at Mendy’s, but Bania only orders soup, which he says doesn’t’ count as a meal.

 Later, while at the coffee shop, Bania joins George and Jerry in a booth and orders a soup and sandwich.

 Having ordered soup and a sandwich, Jerry feels he has fulfilled his obligation, but Bania disagrees as they didn’t eat in a fancy restaurant like Mendy’s.

 In order to get rid of Bania and his guilt-tripping, Jerry offers the Armani suit to Elaine’s boyfriend, Simon, who willingly accepts it.